Nukesor/collatz_conjecture/README.md

 The third iteration took the same approach as before, but a simpler datastructure was utilized. \
 As we know, that the amount of slots in our result backlog are rather manageable, a binary tree might just be overkill.

-It turns out, that this works quite fine with 12 concurrent threads, but also fails for 24 threads.
+It turns out, that this works quite fine.

 However, an interesting phenomenon could be observed.
 Over the course of a few hours, the channel backlog sometimes rapidly increased (up to several hundred million entries), until it finally hit a point at which the main thread started to catch up.

 #### Vec with fixed size